vserova/book/pages/ch_objmgr.md

 Once the Seq-id has been resolved into a specific Seq-entry, the Object Manager keeps track of all data requests to this sequence in order to maintain consistency.
 That is, it is perfectly possible that few minutes later this same Seq-id could be resolved into another Seq-entry (the data in the database may change).
 Still, from the client point of view, as long as this is the same session, nothing should happen - the data should not change.

 By 'session' we mean here the same Scope of resolution.
 That is, as long as the data are requested through the same Scope, it is consistent.
 In another Scope the data could potentially be different.
-The Scope can be made to forget about previous requests by calling its <span class="nctnt ncbi-func">ResetHistory()</span> method.
+The Scope can be made to forget about previous requests by calling its `ResetHistory()` method.

 ### Ambiguous requests